5 Tips for effective affiliate marketing as a content creator

 So those are two huge problems that it solves.
 You can have a beautiful website without paying tens of thousands of dollars for a designer or spending hundreds of hours learning how to code.
 That is a very specific problem that almost all of you face and Elementor Pro solves it.
 Is it my product?
 No, but I am recommending it because I know it solves a problem for you.

-Okay.
-Part of that is that problem also has to fit your branding.
+That problem also has to fit your branding.
 So if I were to recommend my very favorite blender to you right now, that would not be authentic.
 And it would feel out of place.
 It would feel slimy.
 So why is that?
 Well, because a blender is not going to help you make money from content marketing.
 It’s just not, and that’s what I’m teaching you.

 So if I am recommending something that is completely outside the scope of what I’m teaching, that is going to feel slimy.
 Now, you will see very big brands doing this.
 Jenna Kutcher is one that I can think of right off the bat.
 This is because her audience has gotten so big and people have gained so much trust for her that they are asking her for things.
 “Hey, where did you get that shirt that you’re wearing?
 What do you do for your baby when she’s not sleeping?”
 Completely unrelated things to what she teaches, but her audience is so big that they’re asking her that.
 She could go ahead and become an affiliate for those things.
 But this is because she has grown to that size.